osrf/swarm/README.md

 # Test worlds

+1. `gazebo worlds/ground_simple_2.world`

+    This will run a sample world with 2 ground vehicles.

 1. `gazebo worlds/fixed_simple_36.world`

     This will run a sample world with 36 fixed wing aircraft.

 1. `gazebo worlds/rotor_simple_36.world`

-    This will run a sample world with 36 rotocraft.
+    This will run a sample world with 36 rotorcraft.

 1. `gazebo worlds/ground_simple_36.world`